zheminzhou/pHierCC/README.rst

      tree.

    Options:
      -p, --profile TEXT           [INPUT; REQUIRED] name of the profile file.
 Can be GZIPed.  [required]

      -o, --output TEXT            [OUTPUT; REQUIRED] Prefix for the output files.
                                   These include a NUMPY and TEXT verions of the same clustering result  [required]

      -a, --append TEXT            [INPUT; optional] The NUMPY version of an existing HierCC result

+     -m, --allowed_missing FLOAT  [INPUT; optional] Allowed proportion of missing genes in pairwise comparison (Default: 0.03).

-     -n, --n_proc INTEGER  [DEFAULT: 4] Number of processors.
+     -n, --n_proc INTEGER         [INPUT; optional] Number of processors (Default: 4).

      --help                       Show this message and exit.

 HierCC inputs